-The primary feature of WPA2 is to prevent unauthorized use of RIT resources, through authentication, so that the members of the RIT community who need to use the network do so with a high quality of service and safety.
-So individuals without a RIT username and password cannot connect to the ritwpa2 network.
+The primary feature of an authenticated wireless network is to prevent unauthorized use of RIT resources, through authentication, so that the members of the RIT community who need to use the network do so with a high quality of service and safety.
+So individuals without a digital certificate cannot connect to the eduroam wireless network.
 It also provides a level of additional security through encryption of your wireless network transmissions.

 Are there places on campus where a visitor can access wireless?

-Visitors to campus can connect to the rit_guest wireless network in all campus buildings.
-Please note that in order to register on the rit_guest network, visitors must be able to provide a 10 digit cell phone number that is capable of receiving text messages.
+Visitors to campus can connect to the RIT-Guest wireless network in all campus buildings.
+Please note that in order to register on the RIT-Guest, visitors must be able to provide a 10-digit cell phone number that is capable of receiving text messages.